FREE TOOL

 How do parlay odds work?

 Parlay odds are calculated by converting American odds to decimal odds, multiplying them together, and converting back.
 This compounding effect is why payouts can get huge quickly.
+For example, -110 converts to 1.909 decimal.
+Three legs at -110 each is 1.909 × 1.909 × 1.909 = 6.964, which converts back to +596 American odds.
+That massive multiplier is why sportsbooks love parlays—they can price them with a higher hold and still make them look attractive.

 What is a Round Robin?

 A Round Robin is a way to create multiple smaller parlays from a larger list of teams.
 For example, if you pick 3 teams, a Round Robin might create three separate 2-team parlays.
 This reduces risk because you can still win money even if one leg loses.
+The downside is you're splitting your wager across multiple tickets, so no single parlay pays as much.
+Round Robins work best when your bankroll management allows for small bets across many combinations.

 Are parlays bad bets?